The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Discussion

 Fourth, our results for the policy scenario indicate that RECs, by enabling higher self-consumption, could also reduce the need for costly investments in grid infrastructure.
 This finding aligns with the conclusions by \citet{fuentesgonzalezCommunityEnergyProjects2022}, who modeled the effect of energy communities on transmission grid costs in Chile and found substantial system-wide savings.
 Backe et al. \citeyearpar{backeImpactEnergyCommunities2022} came to similar conclusions regarding the expansion of projected transmission capacity of the grid in six EU countries by 2060.
 Studies by Boccard and Goetz \citeyearpar{boccardPowerTradingEnergy2025} and Sarfarazi et. al. \citeyearpar{sarfaraziAggregationHouseholdsCommunity2020} reveal that RECs could reduce pressure on the distribution grid too.
-Nonetheless, this effect is contingent on the size of a PV system and REC member composition in the former case and pricing strategies and community BESS operation in the latter case.
-While our study is not explicitly focused on grid cost optimization, the observed market impacts also suggest that RECs may alleviate pressure on the grid by decreasing energy demand from the external grid. \\
+Nonetheless, this positive effect is contingent upon the size of a PV system and composition of REC members in the former study and pricing strategies and community BESS operation in the latter study.
+While our study does not explicitly focus on optimization of grid costs, the observed market impacts also suggest that RECs may alleviate pressure on the grid. \\